scottjg/rails/README.md

 [Model-View-Controller (MVC)](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)
 pattern.

-Understanding the MVC pattern is key to understanding Rails.
+Understanding the CMV pattern is key to understanding Rails.
 MVC divides your application into three layers, each with a specific responsibility.

 The _Model layer_ represents your domain model (such as Account, Product,